Figure of Eight Body Shape (Sometimes Called Neat Hourglass)

 I have seen this figure type called a neat hourglass in some books.
 I used to think my figure type was rare but once I made the distinction, I realised it was much more common.
 The high hip and shelf can be found on other figures types as well as the 8.

 Follow the rules for an hourglass except for the lower part of the body where the 8 does better with tapered designs in skirts and dresses.

-- Soft drapable fabrics such as knit and jersey are key to working with your cuves.
+- Soft drapable fabrics such as knit and jersey are key to working with your curves.
 Wrap dresses are great especially those with a straight or tapered skirt.

-- Sharp tailoring such as the little jacket in the 2nd outfit are great for giving definition to curve.
-Peplum on jacket is especially great for a figure of 8 as it accommodates the high hip.
+- Sharp tailoring and waisted jackets are great for giving definition to curve.
+Peplum on jacket or top is especially great for a figure of 8 as it accommodates the high hip.

-- Jeans/ Pants with straight to mild bootcut are best.
+- Jeans/ Pants with a very slight taper, straight to mild bootcut are best.

 - V necks and scoop necks look best on big busted 8’s.

 - Make the most of your small waist with belts (Medium-scale belts that tone with your outfit will minimise shortening your waist further).

 - You can also try belting at the low hip forming a V at the front with the belt to lengthen and slim your body.
 This will only work with fitted tops though.
 Baggy does not work on an 8.

 - You can wear a longer skirt but make sure that it does not flare until the knee or lower.